Central Valley clinic offering quick drive-up testing at more locations

-FRESNO, California (KSEE) — A Central Valley clinic is expanding its COVID-19 testing and it’s open to everyone.
+FRESNO, California (KGPE) — A Central Valley clinic is expanding its COVID-19 testing and it’s open to everyone.

 United Health Centers has been offering COVID-19 testing at all 18 of its locations for months.
 But, now more of its locations are offering widespread drive-up testing.